Humane-Documentation/Spree/application/authentication.md

   delete '/logout', :to => "devise/sessions#destroy"
 end
 ```
-If you're not using Devise, do not use the *devise_scope* method and change the controllers and
-actions for these routes

 * You can customize `spree_login_path`, `spree_signup_path` and `spree_logout_path` methods
-inside *lib/spree/authentication_helpers.rb* to use routing helper methods already provided
-by the authentication setup you have, if you wish.
+inside *lib/spree/authentication_helpers.rb* to use routing helper methods already provided by the authentication

-> Any modifications to files in *lib* while the server is running will require a restart
+> Any modification to files in *lib* while the server is running requires a restart

-## `User` Model
+### `User` Model
 Once you have specified `Spree.user_class` correctly, there will be
 some new methods added to your `User` class: